pi-top/pi-topOS-Software/scripts/package-cloud-cli/README.rst

   Options:
     --all-packages                  Queries all packages in the repository.
     --package-name TEXT             Specify a particular package to target.
-    --cleanup
-    --versions-to-keep INTEGER      Maximum number of versions of a package to keep in the repository.
-Defaults to 10.
+    --cleanup-and-keep INTEGER      Remove old versions of a package and keep the specified number of versions.
     -v, --verbosity [DEBUG|INFO|WARNING|ERROR|CRITICAL]
                                     Verbosity level.
     --dry-run                       Perform a dry-run without destroying or